 While on the subject of the appearance of the paint, Emperor Masonry Paint also discourages the growth of mildew, algae and other fungus.
 This is down to the fact it prevents the wall from becoming saturated, which removes the conditions required for this to grow.
 It also creates what is known as a 'self-cleaning' surface on exterior walls.
 While that may sound too good to be true, the concept is simple.
 When water rolls off the super hydrophobic surface, it gathers any dirt on the wall, meaning the wall is washed which each rainfall.
 This reduces the discolouration on the wall and prevents the need for consistent maintenance to keep the house looking its best.

 When it comes to the performance of the exterior wall, that is where our nano-technology really begins to shine.
-Firstly, by preventing water ingress, Emperor Masonry Paint protects exterior walls from cracking, as well as helping to ensure render does not delaminate from the masonry beneath.
-Crucially, the combination of weather protection and high breathability prevents penetrating damp, keeping not only external walls dry and damp-free, but also the internal walls.
+Firstly, by reducing water ingress, Emperor Masonry Paint protects exterior walls from cracking, as well as helping to ensure render does not delaminate from the masonry beneath.
+Crucially, the combination of weather protection and high breathability helps to prevent penetrating damp, keeping not only external walls dry and damp-free, but also the internal walls.

 THERE IS MORE...